riklus/win10install-onusb/README.md

 3. Copy `wininstall.bat` file *from this repo* to the Installation medium.
 4. Shutdown the computer.
 5. **Boot the pc from the installation medium.**
-6. Proceed to install Windows 10 as usual but stop after accepting the Microsoft's License Conditions.
+6. Proceed to install Windows 10 as usual but stop after accepting the Windows License Conditions.
 7. Press `shift+f10` to open up a cmd window.
 8. Launch the script: `C:\wininstall.bat` and follow the instructions on the screen.